tanjieling0/tp/docs/UserGuide.md

 ![EditResultExample](images/editExample.png)
 * `edit i/2 n/Betsy Crower t/` Edits the name of the person with ID of 2 to be `Betsy Crower` and clears all existing tags.

-**Constraints:**
-Constraints for each field.
-Here are the constraints for each field in the application:
+**Constraints:**Here are the constraints for each field in the application:

 * `NAME`: Names should only contain alphanumeric characters and spaces, and it should not be blank.
 * `PHONE_NUMBER`: Phone numbers should only contain numbers, and it should be at least 3 digits long to accommodate staff extensions.